atsign-foundation/at_java/README.md

 <img width=250px src="https://atsign.dev/assets/img/@platform_logo_grey.svg?sanitize=true">

-# The @ platform for Java developers
+# The atPlatform for Java developers

-This repo contains libraries, tools, samples and examples for developers who wish to work with the @ platform from Java code.
+This repo contains libraries, tools, samples and examples for developers who wish to work with the atPlatform from Java code.

 NB: As of May 3 2022, the Java client library can still be considered a 1.0.0-Beta version - i.e. there may occasionally be breaking changes, based on feedback from users of the library, until we get to a final version 1.0.0